 Select the type of assignment

-Use Stimulus-based assignments when students are expected to read (and, optionally, annotate) one or more passages and respond to a prompt.
+- Use Stimulus-based Response when students are expected to read (and, optionally, annotate) one or more passages and respond to a prompt.
 This selection has defaults set for efficiently designing these types of assignments.
 You may customize settings, including selecting instructional objectives, once you have completed the fields on the first screen.

-WriterKey assignments give teachers the most sophisticated and flexibility to create meaningful writing assignments.
+- WriterKey assignments give teachers the most sophistication and flexibility to create meaningful writing assignments.
 Multiple drafts, writer's workshops, and assignment supports are all options that can be selected to improve the teaching and learning of writing.
 Teachers must select instructional objectives for all WriterKey assignments; these objectives define the instructional feedback options.

 Argument/analysis: Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.